csvance/armchair-expert/README.md

 - python 3.6

 # Dependencies
+- spacy (Uses 'en' dataset by default, you will need to download this in addition to installing spacy: 'python -m spacy download en')
+- tensorflow
 - sqlalchemy
 - discord.py
+- numpy
+- pandas
 - janus
-- numpy
-- spacy (Uses 'en' dataset by default, you will need to download this in addition to installing spacy: 'python -m spacy download en')
-- tensorflow
+- emoji

 # Database
 Currently supports both MySQL and SQLite as DB backends.
 I recommend using MySQL as the performance is orders of magnitude better.